 - Tick off the criteria

-The SARAs include nine award categories – from Recruitment Agency of the Year to Recruitment Consultant of the Year – and each has a unique list of criteria.
+The SARAs include a number of award categories – from Recruitment Agency of the Year to Recruitment Consultant of the Year – and each has a unique list of criteria.
 Horsburgh suggests cross-checking your submission against the award criteria, just as a candidate ticks off the essential criteria of a job ad in their application.

 “All entries must be judged equally and the only way we can do that is by judging against the criteria for each award,” Horsburgh says.
 “Don’t rush your submission – take time to compare it to the criteria to ensure each point has been met.
 That way, you’re in with an equal chance.”